 We urge you to join back into the fold as we start to begin again, and experience why being a part of a community is so important.
-Check out your local Sokol unit on the Contact Us page to see what exciting new events are happening.
-Also, like our Facebook page to see what's going on in your Sokol community.
+Check out your local Sokol on the Contact Us page or see what exciting new Coming Events are happening.
+Also, like our Facebook page to see what's going on in your community.
 Let's do this together!

 To facilitate the continuous operations of Sokol units within the Central District and to protect the health, safety and welfare of Central District Sokol members and participants by adhering to COVID-19 safety guidelines and protocols in compliance with the CDC, state and local guidelines.

 The Central District is aware that our members/participants/instructors are essential in our efforts to limit the spread of COVID-19 within our units and district.
 The district will keep our members updated on this policy including individual Sokol unit’s responsibility here on our website.

 Members/instructors must notify their Unit presidents and physical director(s) if they have been in a Sokol building within 72 hours of the onset of their symptoms.
 Unit presidents must notify the Central District president if this occurs.